Medicaid: Direct Care Workforce Funding Initiative Information and FAQs

 2024 payment adjustments

-In 2022, almost 500 providers received more direct care workforce funding than they should have due to an error made by one of the MCOs DHS relies on to confirm data used to calculate the payments.
+In 2022, some providers were paid too much or too little in direct care workforce funding than they should have due to an error made by two of the MCOs DHS relies on to confirm data used to calculate the payments.

 Learn how DHS is adjusting payments in 2024—visit the Direct Care Workforce Funding: 2024 Payment Adjustments page.